Kishore-M-Professional/inventoryServiceUI/README.md

 * In index.html file we need to add the CSS link tag of BootStrap inside <i>head tag</i>.
 It need to be added before other CSS or script tags because it should load first before other things get loaded.
 * BootStrap components requires some of javascript functions, they require their own JavaScript plugins and Popper.
 We need to add the <i>script bundle</i> of BootStrap near the end of our page in index.html file, right before the closing </body> tag, to enable them.

+What is Redux Toolkit?

+* Redux Toolkit (also known as "RTK" for short) is the official recommended approach for writing Redux logic.
+Advancded version of Traditional Redux or Redux core.
+* The <i>@reduxjs/toolkit</i> package wraps around the core redux package, and contains API methods and common dependencies that we think are essential for building a Redux app.
+* Redux Toolkit builds the app in best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications. <br/>
+<b>NOTE: </b> @react-redux must be installed with @reduxjs/toolkit.